How to Sync NetSuite Records to MongoDB for Analytics

 What This Integration Does

 Many analytics and BI tools can't connect to NetSuite directly, or the connection is too slow for interactive dashboards.
-This workflow runs on a schedule, pulls fresh data from NetSuite via SuiteQL, and writes it into MongoDB collections your dashboards can query freely.
+This Spojit workflow runs on a schedule, pulls fresh data from NetSuite via SuiteQL, and writes it into MongoDB collections your dashboards can query freely.

 The workflow is re-runnable - each pass upserts records by primary key so re-running won't create duplicates.
 You can also scope each run to recently-updated records so a single run doesn't have to re-sync the entire dataset.